 322S Physical Chemistry II.

 A study of the fundamental concepts and principles of thermodynamics and kinetics.
 Topics include statistical and classical thermodynamics, prediction of the direction and extent of chemical reactions, equilibrium, chemical kinetics, catalysis, and reaction rate theory.
 Prerequisite, 125 or 190, Mathematics 114, Physics 105, 195 or 205.
 The department recommends that students take 321 prior to 322.
 Three hours of lecture and three hours of laboratory.
 (Same as Chemistry 322.)
-West.
+Dawood.

 The advanced study of biochemical pathways in living organisms, with emphasis given to gene regulation and metabolism of four major macromolecules: carbohydrates, lipids, proteins and nucleic acids.
 Includes in-depth discussion of contemporary developments in molecular biology and comprehensive training in molecular techniques.
 Three hours of class and three hours of laboratory.
 Prerequisite, 101 and 102, 115, or consent of instructor.
 (Same as Biology 346.)
 Chang.

 A research project carried out in association with a faculty member.
 One course credit.
 Must be approved by May of the junior year.
 The Program.

 551S Senior Thesis II.

 A research project carried out in association with a faculty member.
 Includes written and oral presentations.
 Candidates for honors should elect both 550 and 551.
 Prerequisite, 550.
 One course credit.
 The Program.